DanielVF/mutex/readme.md

-# Go server for stockfighter style market making
+# Go server for a Stockfighter style stockmarket API

 Level based orderbook.
 Work is in process, no actual server yet.